 Some useful facts about the Amazon Web Services Imagine Grant include:

 The Ford Foundation was established in 1936 by Edsel Ford, the son of Henry Ford from the world-famous Ford Motor Company.
 The foundation’s mission is to fight inequality through social and environmental justice.
-They award grants to nonprofits who align with their values and goals.
+They are one of the companies that offer grants to nonprofits who align with their values and goals.

 Some useful facts about the Ford Foundation include:

 You must submit your application through their online form

 They award an estimated 1,500 grants every year

 Grant amounts can vary, with some being over $300,000

 State Street Foundation